 She was the daughter of Robert William Thomson (1822 -1873), the inventor of the pneumatic tyre and the first floating dock, and his wife, Clara Hertz.
 She was a favourite of Sir John Tenniel, who wrote her annual valentines, and a friend of Alfred, Lord Tennyson.
 She was also the step-daughter of John Fletcher Moulton, barrister and sometime Liberal MP.

-This was one of the first portraits exhibited by Dicksee, painted in 1881, and exhibited at the Grosvenor Gallery in 1882.
+This was one of the first portraits exhibited by Dicksee at the Grosvenor Galleries in 1882.
 A photograph of the picture taken soon after its exhibition shows that it is signed and dated which is only just visible now; the picture was unframed by National Trust's painting conservator, Tina Sitwell, in April 2013 and its presence confirmed.
 The sitter and her sister donated Dorneywood to the National Trust in 1943 with their brother Lord Courtauld-Thomson of Dorneywood as part of the Dorneywood Settlement.
 It seems that the picture was at Dorneywood as late as 1959 when a book on Grahame was written and the painting was illustrated.
 This information comes courtesy of Simon Toll.

 The Thomson Collection (National Trust)

 Verso: Label on back Alastair Laing: All my efforts to find out where this portrait came from - and thus, perhaps, the sitter's identity, have proved fruitless.
 I have, however, shown a photograph of it to a Victorian expert, Christopher Newall, who thought that it might be by Sir William Blake Richmond (1842 - 1921) -named from his father's late friendship with Blake), and this has been conformed by the author of the work in progress on the artist, Simon Reynolds